 One of those headlines went like this: “I Still Have a Lot to Learn About Race in America.”
-On February 24, Denver Institute is hosting “The Artist’s Voice: A Conversation about Race, Rap & Faith.”
-For me, participating will be a chance to lean into that headline and learn.
+Earlier this year, Denver Institute hosted “The Artist’s Voice: A Conversation about Race, Rap & Faith.”

-In addition to hearing from Sho Baraka, an Atlanta-based rapper and one of the creatives behind Humble Beast Records, we’ve invited one of the nation’s best spoken-word performers and poets to join the conversation.
-Ayinde Russell – a Denver native – will be performing live during our event.
+In addition to hearing from Sho Baraka, an Atlanta-based rapper and one of the creatives behind Humble Beast Records, we hard from one of the nation’s best spoken-word performers and poets to join the conversation.
+Ayinde Russell – a Denver native – performed live.

 Russell travels the world as a vocalist, musician, and celebrated speaker.
-As a part of “The Artist’s Voice,” he’ll be giving a spoken word performance.
+As a part of “The Artist’s Voice,” he gave a spoken word performance.
 He gave us permission to share “Champions,” a composition he created for Issachar Center for Urban Leadership, a program of Mile High Ministries that shapes young adults from low-income urban communities to become servant leaders.

 our champions carry mountains on their backs. they leave behind a heavy tread in the earth.